Improve your memory, concentration, power and retention by using these 14 science-backed techniques to increase cognitive function.

 3. Associations improve memory

-‘Reminders by association’ are a great tool to help improve memory for something in the future, new research demonstrates.
+‘Reminders by association’ are a great tool to help improve memory for something in the future, research demonstrates.

 Here are a few examples of ‘reminders by association’: